ciscoheat/superforms-web/src/routes/api/+page.md

 }
 ```

-Creates a proxy store for a boolean schema field.
-The option can be used to change what string value represents `true`.
+Creates a string store for a **boolean** schema field.
+The option can be used to change what string value should represent `true`.
+An empty string represents `false`.

 ### dateProxy(form, fieldName, options?)

-Creates a proxy store for a Date schema field.
-The option can be used to change the proxied format of the date.
+Creates a string store for a **Date** schema field.
+The option can be used to change the proxied string format of the date.

 **Options:**